ShrutiNathavani/Text_Summarization/README.md

 string

-The input text can be in the form of a text entry, URL, or a PDF document.

 ## OverView:

 Text summarization is a challenging task that can be time-consuming and difficult for humans to perform, particularly when dealing with large amounts of text.